jjmartres/Zabbix/zbx-templates/zbx-dell-powerconnect/zbx-dell-powerconnect-envmon/README.md

 ###### [echo.something](https://github.com/jjmartres/Zabbix/tree/master/zbx-scripts/echo.something) 1.0

-This template use this script to echo "Cisco Systems" as Device Manufacturer Name for **Host Inventory**.
+This template use this script to echo "Dell Inc." as Device Manufacturer Name for **Host Inventory**.

 License
 -------